directvt/vtm/doc/vt-input-mode.md

 Attribute                       | Description
 --------------------------------|------------
-`id=<ID>`                       | Device group id (unsigned integer value).
+`id=<ID>`                       | Device group id (unsigned integer).
-`kbmods=<KeyMods>`              | Keyboard modifiers bit field (see Keyboard event).
+`kbmods=<KeyMods>`              | Keyboard modifiers bit field (unsigned integer, the same value as in Keyboard event).
-`coor=<X>,<Y>`                  | Pixel-wise 32-bit floating point coordinates of the mouse pointer relative to the console's text cell grid.
+`coor=<X>,<Y>`                  | 32-bit floating point coordinates of the mouse pointer relative to the console's text cell grid.
 The integer part corresponds to the cell coordinates, and the fractional part corresponds to the normalized position within the cell.
 The pointer's screen pixel coordinates can be calculated by multiplying these floating point values by the cell size.
 Receiving a NaN value is a signal that the mouse has left the window or disconnected.
-`buttons=<ButtonState>`         | Mouse buttons bit field.
+`buttons=<ButtonState>`         | Mouse buttons bit field (unsigned integer).
-`iscroll=<DeltaX>,<DeltaY>`     | Low-resolution integer horizontal and vertical scroll deltas (one scroll line corresponds to a value of 1).
+`iscroll=<DeltaX>,<DeltaY>`     | Horizontal and vertical low-resolution scroll deltas in form of signed integers (one scroll line corresponds to a value of 1).
 Low-resolution scroll deltas increase as the values of high-resolution deltas accumulate, and are zeroed when the scroll direction changes.
-`fscroll=<DeltaX>,<DeltaY>`     | High-resolution 32-bit floating-point horizontal and vertical scroll deltas (one scroll line corresponds to a value of 1.0f).
+`fscroll=<DeltaX>,<DeltaY>`     | Horizontal and vertical high-resolution scroll deltas in form of 32-bit floating-point values (one scroll line corresponds to a value of 1.0f).

 The mouse tracking event fires on any mouse activity, as well as on keyboard modifier changes.